 - Tommy Lott, “Black Consciousness in the Art of Sargent Johnson,” in Reclaiming San Francisco: History, Politics, Culture, James Brook, Chris Carlsson, and Nancy J Peters, City Lights Books, 1998 (print book).

 - SFMoMA page with images of Johnson’s work.

 - Sargent Johnson on FoundSF.

 - Feature on the Olmec head in the Guardsman, City College’s newspaper.

 - History of the Mesoamerican ballgame on Wikipedia

 The Diego Rivera mural: Pan-American Unity or “Marriage of the Artistic Expression of the North and the South of on this Continent” (Pan-American Unity).

 - City College of San Francisco, on Living New Deal, an excellent website about New Deal art and other projects.

-- Pauline Teller, one of the women of the GGIE not asked by Timothy Pflueger to create work for CCSF, in a recent CCSF exhibition.
+- Pauline Teller, one of the important female artists of the GGIE who was not asked by Timothy Pflueger to create work for CCSF, in a recent CCSF exhibition.

 - Galleries in the Rosenberg Library: https://ccsfexhib.wordpress.com